Turning Ad-Hoc Prompts into Repeatable Team Processes

 Turn strong prompts into reusable templates

-Once a team member finds a prompt that consistently works, document it in a way others can reuse:
+Once a team member finds a prompt that consistently works, document it in a way others can reuse.

 - purpose of the prompt